03 Oct 2018 Josphat Kariuki

 Google Improvements Aimed at Boosting the Security of Chrome Extensions

-Recognizing the importance of users to trust the security of their extensions, Google has recently moved to enhance its popular web browser.
-New chrome extensions will have improved detection of malicious add-ons by using machine learning techniques.
+Recognizing the importance of users trusting the security of their extensions, Google has recently moved to enhance its popular web browser.
+New chrome extensions will have improved the detection of malicious add-ons by using machine learning techniques.

 The improvements will be very helpful, given that host permissions give extensions the power to read and make changes to data on websites.
 That may result in malicious use.